Zero-waste cooking seems like a myth to most people. They couldn’t possibly imagine how they could cook with zero waste.

 Another great tip to keep in mind while grocery shopping is to check the expiration dates on the food you buy.

 If you don’t plan on using that item soon, then it’s best to get one with a farther expiration date.
-This will also save you money in the long run so you don’t have to go out and buy it again.
+This will also save you money in the long run, so you don’t have to go out and buy it again.

-Last thing to keep in mind while grocery shopping is to buy only what you need.
+The last thing to keep in mind while grocery shopping is to buy only what you need.